jmao-denver/deephaven-core/demo/README.md

 Progress notes:
-expose web and grpc-api as separate services over separate protocols web will be https, grpc-api as http/2, http redirects to https grpc-api will need a sidecar to handle healthchecks (health check goes to the port of the container, not targetPort) ditch envoy. ditch grpc-proxy. just web + grpc-api
+expose web and server as separate services over separate protocols web will be https, server as http/2, http redirects to https server will need a sidecar to handle healthchecks (health check goes to the port of the container, not targetPort) ditch envoy. ditch grpc-proxy. just web + server